 Interactive presentations and extensive use of hands-on exercises are interwoven throughout the training program to facilitate the attainment of training goals.
 All the necessary resources are provided, including the detailed Therapist Treatment Guide, the complementary Client Workbook, and supplemental clinical forms.
 Finally, common administrative and treatment program evaluation issues are reviewed, to prepare attendees for managing a clinical service.

 Both the workshop curriculum and treatment program are routinely updated, incorporating the latest advances emerging in the published scientific literature.

 This program was designed to provide the necessary content and experiences for enrollees to achieve the Competency Standards for TTSs, as set forth by the Association for the Treatment of Tobacco Use and Dependence (ATTUD).
-This program is fully accredited by the ATTUD / Council on Tobacco Treatment Training Program (CTTTP) as a CTTS Training Program.
+This program is fully accredited by the Council on Tobacco Treatment Training Programs (CTTTP).

 - The Biopsychosocial Model

 - The Intake Evaluation and the Treatment Plan

 - Improving Motivation